tohyuting/tp/docs/UserGuide.md

 1. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will display instructions on various commands.<br>
+1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will display instructions on various commands.
+In addition, you can also type **`help COMMAND`** to understand the command format and sample commands associated with `COMMAND`.<br>
    Some example commands you can try:

    * **`add`** `ct/w n/warehouseA p/00000000 addr/John street, block 123, #01-01 r/First warehouse` : Adds a